 Obviously, you wouldn’t want your dog to become ill or injured due to your own negligence.
 Your dog trusts you to keep them safe.
 Your best bet is to keep your dog indoors and away from the commotion on Halloween night — to prevent them from becoming frightened, anxious, or injured.
 Here are some ways to include your dog in Halloween, without stressing out your dog!

 I was surprised to learn how many dog owners celebrate the birthdays of their beloved pets by throwing Dog Birthday Parties and serving Dog Birthday Cakes.
 Here are the fun facts… Plus all the details for you to have your very own Dog Birthday Party!

 With Halloween right around the corner, it’s time to think about the type of Halloween costume your dog will wear this year.
 Here are lots of fun and easy dog Halloween costumes that you can make yourself.

-Getting dogs to wear dog clothing or a Halloween costume can be tricky.
-Here are the best tips for getting your dog dressed while ensuring that he’s safe and comfortable.
-Plus what to do if your dog doesn’t like dog clothing.
+Getting dogs to wear dog clothing and Halloween costumes can be tricky.
+These are the best tips for getting your dog dressed up without making him uncomfortable.
+Plus what to do if your dog doesn’t like wearing clothing or costumes at all!
+And… if you’re going to dress up your dog for Halloween, I’ve got some great tips to ensure that your dog remains happy (and safe) throughout the day… or the entire event.